-This is the newest page describing the progress on the Quaker Valley Railroad and a discussion of JMRI turnout and signal lever operations.
+This page describes the progress on the Quaker Valley Railroad and a discussion of JMRI turnout and signal lever operations.

 Older info on the CTC panel development can be found at http://www.quaker-valley.com/CTC/CTC_Index.html

-The Quaker Valley Railroad has been developing a CTC Panel using the Panel Pro feature in Decoder Pro since 2003.
+The Quaker Valley Railroad has been developing a CTC Panel using the Panel Pro feature in Decoder Pro since 2003 when I saw the CTC panel Bob Jacobsen and Nick Kulp were developing.
 In the summer of 2006, I attended the NMRA Philadelphia Convention and sat in on all of the JMRI clinics.
-I met some of the key people behind the development and learned a lot, especially about the then newest features of Panel Pro in version 1.7.5.
+I met some of the key people behind the development and learned a lot, especially about the then newest features of Panel Pro in1.7.5.
 I also gave a clinic describing how I was using JMRI Panel Pro with my NCE system to develop a virtual CTC panel.
 I even had acquired a clunky old touch screen monitor which allowed me to change the lever position by touching them on the screen.
 This can mean no more mouse or trackball for the Dispatcher.
 Now I have obtained one of the new flat panel touch screens which has made it even nicer!

 By the end of 2007, I had added three more AD4HC accessory decoders to the Quaker Valley, automating 11 turnouts or turnout pairs.
 You can see how I mounted the CVP accessory decoder cards at http://www.quaker-valley.com/CTC/AD4.html This completed the conversion of all main line turnouts to DCC control.
 This permitted me to complete the CTC panel with all turnout levers active and block detection on the single track QV line under control of the NCE DCC command station.